Treat Eczema

 There are many theories out there that offer advice on how you should treat eczema.
 As you know, eczema can’t be cured, but the following types of treatment will help to prevent your eczema flaring up and hopefully give you some relief.

-• Wear light, loose fitting clothes made from natural fibers which allow the skin to breathe.
+- Wear light, loose fitting clothes made from natural fibres which allow the skin to breathe.
 Cotton clothes are your best bet.

 There are a variety of other treatments out there, but the best way to really treat eczema is just persistence.
 Be patient and try what others recommend.
 You never know, it might just be the product or method that works best for you.